amazon-science/semantic-parsing-as-abstractive-qa/README.md

 ## License Summary

-The PIZZA_QA dataset and the python scripts are make available under the CC-BY-NC-4.0 License.
+The PIZZA_QA dataset and the python scripts are made available under the CC-BY-NC-4.0 License.
 See the LICENSE file.

-The TOP_QA dataset is make available under the CC-BY-SA-4.0 License.
+The TOP_QA dataset is made available under the CC-BY-SA-4.0 License.
 See the LICENSE-TOP_QA file.